madhuravius/brains/readme.md

 - Go 1.22+ installed.
 - Valid AWS credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, optional `AWS_SESSION_TOKEN`) with permission to invoke Bedrock models.

+## Features

+* Commands to interact with Bedrock:
+  * `ask` - ask questions and get a rich response
+  * `code` - write code and/or files on your file system based on a request
+* Agents
+  * `file_system` - CRUD on files in your local FS
+  * `browser` - execute scraping functions with a Chrome-based browser

 ## Build

 ```bash